Elina117/RecomededSystem/README.md

 #### 5. **Model Evaluation with HitRate@5**
 To evaluate the performance of the recommendation system, I used the **HitRate@5** metric.
 This metric measures how often at least one of the five recommended posts is selected by the user (e.g., receives a like).
 This metric helps assess the accuracy of recommendations in real-world conditions, where it's important not only to recommend the best post but also to offer several posts among which the user will be interested in one or more.

-As a result, the best model for this task was **Random Forest**, which achieved **HitRate@5 = 0.521**.
-This means that in 52.1% of cases, at least one of the five recommended posts will be selected by the user.
+Before the text embedding enhancement, HitRate@5 was **0.521**, meaning that in 52.1% of cases, at least one of the five recommended posts would be selected by the user.

+### 6. Model Modernization with Text Embeddings
+To further improve the recommendation accuracy, I introduced **SBERT embeddings** for processing post texts.
+This method transforms text data into dense vector representations, which helps the model better capture semantic and contextual relationships between posts.
+As a result, the model became more accurate in identifying user interests and recommending posts that better aligned with their preferences.

+After introducing text embeddings, the HitRate@5 improved to **0.582**, meaning that in 58.2% of cases, at least one of the five recommended posts will be selected by the user.
+This significant improvement demonstrated the effectiveness of adding text embeddings to the data processing pipeline.

 ### Result
 Now, each user of the social network receives a personalized feed consisting of posts most suitable for their interests and past activity.
 This enhances user engagement and improves the quality of their interaction with the platform.
+The updated model with text embeddings significantly improved the recommendation accuracy and optimized the overall performance of the system.